-Training in Risk management will be provided to all Elected Members, EMT, Directors, Senior Managers and those involved in the CBPP process.
-A general overview presentation of Risk Management has been produced and this has a regular slot on the Corporate Induction Training programme.
+Training in risk management will be provided to all Elected Members, EMT, Directors, Senior Managers and staff at all levels.

 8. INTERNAL AUDIT

 Internal Audit's role is to validate and where appropriate challenge the risk management process and provide assurance that the processes are effectively and comprehensively being followed